odyslam/home-urbit/README.md

 6. Click on the web terminal, select `urbit` and open a terminal session.
 Run command `/usr/sbin/get-urbit-code.sh`.
 This command will give you the code for your Urbit.
 By default, it will boot a **new** comet.

 7. Visit the following address to access `~Landscape`: <ip_address>:8080. e.g 192.168.1.249:8080 (as you can see from the cloud dashboard above).

+## Getting Started with a planet

+1. Run `git clone https://github.com/odyslam/home-urbit` on your computer.
+2. Copy the `<private_key_name>.key` file and paste it inside the `urbit` directory of the repo you just download.
+So `~/home-urbit/urbit/<private_key_name>.key`
+3. Create a [balena-cloud account](https://dashboard.balena-cloud.com/apps), then create an application for device type ("Raspberry pi 4").
+Let's name it `home-urbit`.
+4. Download [balenacli](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md), install it and [sign into](https://www.balena.io/docs/reference/balena-cli/) your account.
+5. `cd` into the repo directory `home-urbit` and run `balena push home-urbit`.

+The reason we can't follow the "Deploy with balena" button flow is that we need to add our key into the application files.

 ## Getting Started without balena